RoBr-01/C-Programming-Language/src/introduction.md

 # Introduction

 Hi!
-This is a little side project where i will re-document the famous "The C Programming Language" book while studying its contents.

-It will be a work in progress, and at the end i will add the solutions for the challenges given in the book.
+Welcome to my process of learning C through the famous book "The C Programming Language".
+As i am reading, i will be adapting the book into a more web-friendly format.

+To undertake this task, i am using

+<a href="https://rust-lang.github.io/mdBook/" target="_blank"> mdBook</a>
-To undertake this task, i am using [mdBook](https://rust-lang.github.io/mdBook/) (whose result you are reading at this very moment) and part of the conversion from the PDF of the book to Markdown is done using [Marker](https://github.com/VikParuchuri/marker).
+(whose result you are reading at this very moment) and part of the conversion from the PDF of the book to Markdown was done using

-I know this seems like a lot of content, and it definitely is.
-So i suggest taking your time to understand what you read, pausing and exploring deeper where needed.

-An important part of programming is balancing learning with doing.
-Spending all your time learning means you don't do or make anything.
-Spending all your time making means you might not progress in a meaningful way.
+<a href="https://github.com/VikParuchuri/marker" target="_blank"> Marker</a>.

+At some point i might add a small intro to explain how to get started with C (basic text editor, compiler etc.).
+Since i feel like starting from the basics is never a bad idea.
+Using an IDE right at the start might be overkill for people who enjoy "intuitive learning".

+Anyway, enjoy!